Melrose, Iowa

 Melrose is a community in Monroe County, Iowa, United States.
 The population was 110 at the time of the 2020 census.
 Melrose is known as Iowa's "Little Ireland".
-As such, the majority of the 130 population are Irish Catholics.
+As such, the majority of the 110 population are Irish Catholics.
+Melrose is part of Iowa’s 3rd congressional district.

 History

 Melrose was platted in 1866 when the railroad was built through that territory.

+Events

+Every year the city hosts an Independence Day celebration as a fundraiser for the Melrose Volunteer Fire Department.
+The event includes a parade, food, a frog race, tug of war, and concludes with a firework show.
+The celebration takes place the Saturday after July 4.